-This mural tells the story of invention and ideas, and how they expand and grow to shape our futures.
+This Re+Public [Heavy + PAC] mural tells the story of invention and ideas, and how they expand and grow to shape our futures.
 As viewers move from the outside corner, towards the main building entrance, they will discover four distinct scenes exploring how ideas, and inventions can grow to shape our world, and our future.
 The narrative of the artwork mirrors much of Qualcomm’s own success story in generating new ideas that grow to change the world.
 Special shout-out to the kids at the Mobile Learning Lab and to Geoff Stead.
 Additionally, we would like to thank Jack Lerner and his excellent team at the University of California - Irvine Institute for Intellectual Property and Technology.

-.A Re+Public collaboration, this is one of the first use of feature tracking on architecture. in which we digitally resurfaced, or "skinned" physical buildings in urban centers by overlaying 3D content onto the physical environment.
+A Re+Public [Heavy + PAC] collaboration, this is one of the first use of feature tracking on architecture. in which we digitally resurfaced, or "skinned" physical buildings in urban centers by overlaying 3D content onto the physical environment.
 Creatively harnessing augmented reality (AR) technology, Re+Public turned architecture into locations for meaningful cultural exchange and, in doing so, provides the user with a new way of seeing public space as a more open and democratic media environment.
 Special shout out to Ean Mering for his collaborative efforts on the digital content creation.

-While other media outlets such as television and the Internet have founds ways to provide users with the ability to filter their informational intake, public space remains the elusive frontier in which commercial interests govern the discourse.
-In an effort to highlight the individual's lack of autonomy in this arena, Public Ad Campaign (NYC) in collaboration with The Heavy Projects (LA) have begun to explore the potential of augmented reality to reappropriate outdoor commercial signage in order transform, filter, and democratize the messaging in public space.
-The AR | AD Takeover channel has reappropriated five outdoor advertising campaigns by turning them into augmented reality markers.
-Specifically, the channel uses five ads in New York City's Times Square as triggers for a curated street art show that includes works by Ron English, OX, PosterBoy, John Fekner, and Dr. D.
+Public space remains an elusive frontier in which commercial interests govern the discourse.
+In an effort to highlight the individual's lack of autonomy in this arena, Re+Public [Heavy + PAC] began to explore the potential of augmented reality [AR] to reappropriate outdoor commercial signage in order transform, filter, and democratize the messaging in public space.
+The AR | AD Takeover channel has augmented five outdoor advertising campaigns.
+Specifically, the channel uses five ads in New York City's Times Square as triggers for a curated street art show that includes works by Ron English, John Fekner, PosterBoy, Doctor D, and OX.
+Photos by Will Sherman.